giraone/java-io-benchmark-sample/README.md

 @BenchmarkMode(Mode.AverageTime)
 // it ist enough to have this value in milliseconds
 @OutputTimeUnit(TimeUnit.MILLISECONDS)
-// use the same instance of this class for the whole benchmark (so it is OK to have the file paths as member variables)
+// use the same instance of this class for the whole benchmark,
+// so it is OK to have some fix member variables
 @State(Scope.Benchmark)
 ```

 A *cool* feature is the usage of a parameter group:

 ```
 // this shows, how we can perform four measure groups: 1 KByte, 4 KByte, 16 KByte, 64 KByte
 @Param({"1024", "4096", "16384", "65536"})
 public int bufferSize;
 ```

 ## Open issues